mjkpolo/amd-lab-notes/hipify/README.md

 ### What tools to use?

-The final choice of the tool or strategy to translate CUDA to HIP depends on multiple factors, including the code complexity and the developer's design choices.
+The final choice of the tool or strategy to translate legacy CUDA to HIP depends on multiple factors, including the code complexity and the developer's design choices.
 To elucidate, we encourage developers to use the following questionnaire as a template to gather more information about their project: